Huey-Magoos-IT/magooos-site/guides/SERVER_GUIDE.md

    - Group association (for LocationAdmin users)
    - Location access (locationIds array)
    - Task relationships (author/assignee)
+   - `isDisabled: boolean`           # Tracks if the user account is active or soft-deleted.

 2. **Group**
    - Group name and description